Doctors In Network is committed to lasting change.

 1. Expanding Access to Specialty Microsurgery in Underserved Areas

-2. Flexible Practice Models for Microsurgical Specialists
+2. Flexible Fractional Practice Models for Microsurgical Specialists

-5. Optimizing Operating Room Capacity Across U.S. Hospitals
+4. Optimizing Operating Room Capacity Across U.S. Hospitals